 For example, Apple customers have lots of hints of upcoming product releases as part of their product life cycle strategy.
 This happens during the annual company conference and through advanced reviews by influencers.
 At product launch, queues often occur overnight and stock is limited, which drives up demand and interest.

 The growth stage is where the product life cycle really up to the market and ‘takes off’ as there becomes more demand for it.
 This leads to getting deeply rooted in the market and drawing the attention of other companies, who want to start competing with a similar product.

-Since the market dominance with your product may become diluted by similar products, the prices may decrease as a result.
+Since the Brand Equity with your product may become diluted by similar products, the prices may decrease as a result.
 However, the market demand increases, and your company can quickly respond to the increased interest from customers, so increased sales numbers balances this price reduction out.